PhoenixTales/wiki.gothicarchive.org/factions/old-camp/slave-diggers.md

 - present in alpha as `VLK_503_SCARRY`
 - lost his name and became `VLK_503_BUDDLER`

+## Sleeper
+- normal buddler in alpha, not sleeping

 ## Smokie
 - present in alpha as `VLK_506_SMOKIE`
 - actually not smoking, lost his name and became `VLK_506_BUDDLER`